 Most of the time, parents who struggle with gaslighting are invalidating.
 So now it’s time to focus on validating your child’s emotions, which are always true.
 What feelings can you validate and acknowledge?
 This requires you not to defend yourself.
 When we gaslight, it’s usually because we are defending ourselves against something that makes us uncomfortable.

 So any time you feel uncomfortable about something your child says, take a deep breath.
 Before you respond, drop your shoulders and seek the emotional truth your child is sharing with you.

 How to validate your child’s feelings

 The first key when you validate your child’s feelings is to recognize that this is hard for you.
 Yes, that’s right.
 Before you attend to your child, take a minute to send yourself some self-compassion for the experience of witnessing your child’s pain.
-At first, it feels very unnatural and very wrong to just sit by and validate our kids’ feelings rather than trying to make everything OK.
+At first, it feels unnatural and wrong to just sit by and validate our kids’ feelings rather than trying to make everything OK or defend ourselves.

 Child: “I hate everyone.
 This is terrible.
 I hate you!”

 Parent: “I can see you’re really angry right now.”

 Child: “Yeah!
 I’m pissed!
 Life just sucks!”

 Parent: “It’s so hard for you right now.”